opencybersecurityalliance/kestrel-lang/GOVERNANCE.rst

     #.
 Choose ``release`` branch as the *Target*.

     #.
 Specify a release title.
-Use the version number for ordinary release.
+Use the date for ordinary release.

     #.
 Write a summary of the release.